Nachoxt17/N.F.T.-Marketplace-on-Ethereum-Polygon-B.S.C.-BlockChain-Standard-Template-Project/README.md

 ## Rare Properties N.F.T.
 Marketplace on Ethereum BlockChain

-## +-For Testing the Successful Rare Properties N.F.T.
-Marketplace DEMO Deployed in the Ropsten Ethereum TestNet:\_
 +-Smart Contract deployed to the Ropsten Ethereum TestNet with the account: ------------------ nftMarket deployed to: https://ropsten.etherscan.io/address/------------------ nft deployed to: https://ropsten.etherscan.io/address/------------------